 There is a significant link between hearing loss and diabetes, with diabetics being more than twice as likely to experience hearing loss as non-diabetics.
 It is believed this is caused by damage to the nerves and blood vessels of the inner ear.
 If you have diabetes, you should have your hearing screened regularly.

-Over ten million people in the UK suffer from some form of hearing loss but only about a third of those actually wear hearing aids.
-This means that more than six million people are ignoring the issue and living with hearing problems that could potentially be improved or even corrected.
+There are approximately 11 million people in the UK suffer from some form of hearing loss but only about a third of those actually wear hearing aids.
+Nearly 42% of people over 50 years old have hearing loss, rising to 71% of people over the age of 70.

 Our hearing mechanism, more properly called the auditory system, is an amazing structure and unbelievably complex.
 The auditory system has three main parts: the outer, middle and inner ears.